aeefkay/game/README.md

 ## CS2 Keybind Guide

-This guide provides a comprehensive list of keybinds used in the provided autoexec configuration.
-You can customize these to your preferences within the `autoexec.cfg` file.
+A comprehensive list of keybinds used in the provided autoexec configuration.
+You can customize these to your preferences within the `binds.cfg` file in the `AFK` folder.
+**default mouse sens is 1.0**
 **Weapon & Equipment Binds**

 | Key             | Action                                            |